A post-graduate degree in immunology will enable you to:

 This is a 3 to 4 year course which require students to carry out substantial original research, and have written up a thesis and presented their research in an oral examination – the viva.

-This is awarded to candidate who have completed a substantial research project but is insufficient for the award of a PhD.
+This is awarded to candidates who have completed a substantial research project but is insufficient for the award of a PhD.

 Factors to consider when choosing your course